Messages or words of knowledge as experienced in the Church.

 This example is, I think, worth sharing with you as well.
 It demonstrates how God can enter into our day-to-day lives (as faithful Christians) … to engage with us there.

 I was under a lot of stress, over twenty five years ago.
-At the time, I had taken on a new demanding job (a change in career path) and was simultaneously building a family home.
+At the time, I had taken on a new demanding job (a change in career path) and was simultaneously building a new family home.
 Ongoing deadlines for both were intense, and as a result I was in a state of continual heightened anxiety.

 God chose to intervene, even though he had not been requested by me to do so.
 He selected one of my old friends, a member of the ‘movement’, who had not been in contact with me for some time, to act for him.
 My friend had absolutely no opportunity to know of my stressful situation.
 That person, is incidentally now one of my valued advisory team.

-My friend confronted me at my workplace and, although unsure about its context, said that he had a message for me from God.
+My friend confronted me at my workplace and, although unsure about its context, said that he had a message for me from the Lord.
 The message was, “You don’t have any need to be stressed.
 Hand over all your problems to the Lord.”
 Truthfully, I should have known to do just that, but stress does strange things to our normal behaviour.

 A flush of relief seized me as I heard the words.
 That home building program fell into place, like a dream really, after that.
 Some prayers for assistance during construction were answered with incredible outcomes along the way I might add.
 (I think I could actually write a complete article on just those events.)
 Responsibilities, in that new job of mine, certainly became easier to manage as well.